Crime and Social Harm: Crucial Issues That Don't Make the Papers

 Hosted by the Crime and Social Harm Research Group

 Speakers: Dr Mark Monaghan and Professor Simon Pemberton

 These questions are important to the society that we are living in.
 Using cutting-edge research, the Crime and Social Harm Research Group at the University of Birmingham will be exploring these important topics, as well as investigating other issues that our society is facing (for example, youth justice, police-led drugs policy, women and prisons, and prisoners' families).

 Part of the event’s discussions will focus on debunking the representations of important crime issues that are prominent in the media that we consume.
-Following an open talk introducing some key ideas, there will be the opportunity to take part in smaller sessions which will see experts put specific issues under the lens to be looked at in more depth.
+Following an open talk introducing some key ideas, there will be the opportunity to contribute and discuss issues with our experts.